The estimating workflow built for contractors who need clarity before they price the job.

 Subcontract strategy with fee visibility

-Compare fee treatment across issued subcontracts and see how one blended fee versus per-subcontract treatment changes the subtotal, profit amount, and margin picture.
+Compare fee treatment across issued subcontracts and see how fixed fee versus per-subcontract behavior changes subtotal and margin.

 03